Watson-Personal-Assistant/developer/_content/further-topics/service_usage.md

 ---
-title: Service Usage
+title: tracking your service usage
-weight: 10
+weight: 20
 ---

 When you sign up for an instance of Watson Assistant Solutions, you purchase a plan.
 As part of your plan, you are entitled to use a specific number of entities or digital interactions, or both per month.
 For example, your plan might include 3000 entities and 30000k digital interactions per month.